sylabs/singularity-cri/CONTRIBUTING.md

 # Contributing

-When contributing to SIF, it is important to properly communicate the gist of the contribution.
+When contributing to Sylabs/CRI, it is important to properly communicate the gist of the contribution.
 If it is a simple code or editorial fix, simply explaining this within the GitHub Pull Request (PR) will suffice.
 But if this is a larger fix or Enhancement, you are advised to first discuss the change